NielInfante/Nikki_Web/content/home/about.md

 [[education.courses]]
   course = "PhD in Mathematics"
-  institution = "Arizona State University" year = 2003
+  institution = "Arizona State University" year = 2007

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "MS in Mathematics"
+  institution = "University of Connecticut" year = 1998

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "BA in Mathematics and German" institution = "University of Nebraska at Omaha" year = 1996

 +++

 # Biography

 Nikki is super awesome and great at almost everything.
 And pretty too.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.